What is a grid connect solar power system ?

 Most certainly.
 For example, a system with solar panels facing in a westerly direction will generate far less than one with a northerly aspect.

-How much does a grid connect solar power setup cost?
+How much does a grid connect solar power system cost?

 Prices vary according to size and location.